hdonnay/hmln/README.md

 This re-thinking of hmln uses individual git repos for specific configs for programs.
 For example, one for vim, and one for zsh.

+The largest changes are that the configs are stored in one file and that link is now performs git actions for you, minimizing the need to manually interact with git.

 Instructions
 ------------